-Because of the liability issues that can arise in your 2021 wedding season with COVID, you should be legally protected with this COVID-19 liability waiver.
+Liability issues can arise in your 2021 wedding season with COVID, and therefore you must be legally protected with a COVID-19 liability waiver.
 While it's perfect for wedding planners, it can also work for hairstylists, makeup artists, photographers, and other vendors who work intimately with a couple on their wedding day.

-Click here to grab your COVID-19 liability waiver and save 20% off with the code PURPOSE.
+Click here to grab your COVID-19 liability waiver and save 20% with the code PURPOSE.

 So, that's it.
 Those are the wedding planner contracts you need in your business.
 Even if you have some of these, it might be time to refresh them.